EN

 1. What led you to join Studio Banana and what traits define its way of understanding design?

-I knew Studio Banana from its beginnings, when it was a pioneer in uniting different disciplines under the same roof.
+I was familiar with Studio Banana since its beginning, when it pioneered bringing different disciplines together under one roof.
 What attracted me was its conviction in design as an agent of transformation capable of improving realities.

 We work from a philosophy that integrates three pillars: a one studio approach - where talent is mixed beyond borders or disciplines -, co-creation with clients and users as the basis of the process, and a profoundly human approach that seeks to balance innovation, functionality and emotion.